-Novels are used within the curriculum to provide opportunities for expanding background knowledge and exposure and improving vocabulary, communication, and dialogue skills.
-Students will engage in higher-thinking discussions and activities linked to the novels.
+Novels are used within the curriculum to provide opportunities for expanding background knowledge and improving vocabulary, communication, and dialogue skills.
+Reading and writing standards are taught and covered within each novel study.
+Students will engage in higher-thinking discussions and activities linked to each novel.

-9th-12th Grades myPerspectives[TM] and Novel Studies
+9th-12th Grades Savvas myPerspectives[TM] and Novel Studies

-For 9th-12th grades the Academy implements myPerspectives from Savvas Learning Company. myPerspectives creates a teacher-led, student-centered classroom.
+For 9th-12th grades, for both regular and honors courses, the Academy implements myPerspectives from Savvas Learning Company. myPerspectives creates a teacher-led, student-centered classroom.
 Students read and respond through conversations and writing.
 The teacher models concepts for the class, then students collaborate in smaller groups on specific tasks.
 The students complete independent work and come back to share their learning.
 This framework supports and challenges students to become collaborative and self-directed learners.